Gabby Giffords embodies a boundless, yet practical, optimism that never falters.

 A Life Dedicated to Public Service

-On January 8, 2011, at a “Congress On Your Corner” constituent event in Tucson, Congresswoman Giffords was shot in the head by a gunman who killed six people and injured 12 others.
+On January 8, 2011, at a “Congress On Your Corner” constituent event in Tucson, Gabby was shot in the head by a gunman who killed six people and injured 12 others.
 Gabby stepped down from Congress in January 2012 to focus on her recovery.
-As the nation’s eyes were upon her, Gabby embarked on a courageous journey to regain her ability to speak and walk, inspiring the country with her resilience and optimistic spirit.
+As the nation’s eyes were upon her, Gabby embarked on a path to regain her ability to speak and walk, inspiring the country with her resilience and optimistic spirit.

-In 2013, after the tragic mass shooting at Sandy Hook Elementary in Newtown, CT, Congresswoman Giffords and her husband, Navy combat veteran and retired NASA astronaut Captain Mark Kelly, founded the organization today known as Giffords.
-Over the past several years, the organization has led the national gun safety movement, making gun safety a kitchen table issue for voters.
-Giffords has helped gun safety champions win up and down the ballot in local, state, and federal races and worked hard to pass lifesaving legislation in states across the country and in the US House of Representatives.
+In 2013, after the tragic mass shooting at Sandy Hook Elementary in Newtown, Connecticut, Gabby co-founded the organization today known as Giffords.
+Over the past several years, the organization has been a leader in the national gun safety movement, making gun safety a kitchen table issue for voters.
+Giffords has helped gun safety champions win up and down the ballot in local, state, and federal races and worked hard to pass lifesaving legislation in states across the country and at the federal level.
+In July 2022, Gabby was awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.
+Gabby Giffords Won’t Back Down, a documentary from the filmmakers behind RBG, premiered the same month.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact